krzysztofgrabczynski/ImageUploader---DRF-project/README.md

 - Enter the ``` python manage.py migrate --run-syncdb ``` to update migrations
 - Now, you can run the application with this: ``` python manage.py runserver ```
 - Everything done!
 You can open Instagram app in your browser by ctrl + left click on http link in your console

+ ## How to use that app after installing
+ - create superuser using ``` python manage.py createsuperuser ```
+ - run custom command to create basic tier accounts ``` python manage.py user_group_management ```
+ - create some users on admin site and add them to speficic tier account
+ - Enjoy using this app :)